Nakul9621/2021_QA_Fold/README.md

 3. Use Knapsack problem as a subroutine and combine it with other NP-hard problems to solve complicated tasks challenging to classical computers.
 4. In the stock selection application, we can better quantify the profits instead of just using earnings as the metric, and have more realistic assumptions.

-## Annealing: Implement the Balanced Assignment Problem as BQM and Unbalanced Assignment Problem as DQM
+## Annealing: Implement the Balanced Assignment Problem as BQM and Unbalanced Assignment Problem as DQM (Nakul Aggarwal)

 We first started with the idea of the balanced assignment problem which has paramount importance in operations research and industries.
 We solved it using D-wave Ocean Binary Quadratic Model (BQM) solver where we allot n agents to n tasks such that each agent is alloted to one task and vice-versa.
 The central objeective is to maximize the efficiency of this model where each agent has a certain efficiency to solve every given task (implemented randomly as a 2-D matrix).
 We compare our performance with the classical 'Hungarian Algorithm' by comparing the Hamming Distances between the two as a function of the Lagrange multiplier used in annealing based problems.
 We try to calculate an optimal number of steps if the Hamming distance becomes zero.